LOBOS-Informatik-AG/lob-rest-api-documentation/steelpackage/configuration/configuration.md

 ## Post configuration

-This endpoint allows you to create an initial configuration based on the *ConfigurationParam* object that ist passed in the body.
+This endpoint allows you to create an initial steel configuration based on the *ConfigurationParam* object that ist passed in the body.

 **URL** : `/configuration`